nero1933/library-management-system/README.md

 * Creates a book record.
 * Cannot be two books with same title and author.
 * Checks that ids of author, genre and publisher exists.
-* Checks ISBN for correct format.
+* Checks ISBN for correct format & uniqueness.
 * Checks 'publish_date' for being in the past.
 * Checks that 'qty_in_library' is positive integer.
 * Has filters by 'author', 'genre', 'publisher' (by theirs name, not id!), 'title'.